damikun/trouble-training/Doc/OpenTelemetry.md

 **Deployment strategy**

-Isn’t it kind of weird when we want to trace the large distributed service but send the metrics into only one “monolith” docker service (all-in-one solution)?
+Isn`t it a bit strange if we want to track a large distributed service, but only send the metrics to a "monolithic" Docker service (all-in-one solution)?

 > **In production enviroment you wanna choose scalable jaeger deployment!**